securebitAsif/fabulous-jupiter-8f84d/about.md

 - After finishing my Abitur with focus on Math and Physics
 - I started studying Electrical Engineering at Ruhr-Uni Bochum (2015)
 - Specialised in Computer Science at Uni Duisburg-Essen
-- Continuing on achieving expert level by studying MApplied IT Security at Ruhr-Uni Bochum
+- Continuing on achieving expert level by studying MSc Applied IT Security at Ruhr-Uni Bochum